ntsd/ntsd.github.io-old/_posts/2020-3-3-install-openwrt-on-banana-pi-r64.md

 ---
 layout: post
-title:  "Build and install OpenWRT into Banana Pi R64"
+title:  "Build and Install OpenWRT on Banana Pi R64"
 date:   2020-3-3 12:30:54
-subtitle: "Build and install into Banana Pi R64 using macOS"
+subtitle: "Build and install on Banana Pi R64 by using macOS"
 author: "ntsd"
 catalog: true
 categories: